 - 5.2.1 In this context the Town Council has identified a prioritised list of infrastructure projects that it would wish to see attract funding to allow the Town to develop in a managed way.
 The Town Council recognises that there are a number of potential sources of funding for these infrastructure projects including not only Sefton Council, other public bodies and developers but also its own resources. - 5.2.2 With regard to funding opportunities the Town Council supports Sefton Council in developing a Community Infrastructure Levy (CIL) for the borough.
 CIL was originally programmed to be adopted and in place soon after the adoption of the Local Plan.
 However, there is now a delay in the CIL programme and there is a prospect that planning applications made now and in the immediate future will be exempt from the CIL regime.
-The local infrastructure list produced by the Town Council will be submitted to Sefton Council to supplement and for inclusion in the S123 List (submitted as part of the CIL process). - 5.2.3 In addition, potential funding may come from Section 106 contributions from developers.
-In the period before the CIL is adopted, appropriate S106 contributions from developers will be necessary to mitigate the impact of their respective developments. - 5.2.4 Set out in the Policy MAG 1 (List of Infrastructure Projects) are the projects that the Town Council consider necessary to accommodate both the requirements of the existing population but also that arising from new development.
+The local infrastructure list produced by the Town Council will be submitted to Sefton Council to supplement and for inclusion in the S123 List (submitted as part of the CIL process). - 5.2.3 In addition, potential funding may come from Section 106 contributions from developers, subject to viability considerations.
+In the period before the CIL is adopted, appropriate S106 contributions from developers will be necessary to mitigate the impact of their respective developments. - 5.2.4 The Town Council's priorities for infrastructure provision and improvement during the Plan period are listed in Appendix 6 in order of importance.
+These are the projects that the Town Council consider necessary to accommodate both the requirements of the existing population and those arising from new developments.

-MAG 1: List of Infrastructure Projects
+MAG 1: Priorities for funding Infrastructure Projects